MichalSino/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-6/solution.md

 # Walkthrough Challenge 6 - Calling Ollama model with the API

 Duration: 60 minutes.
-*NOTE: It typically takes approximately 30 minutes to provision an Azure API Management instance.*
+*NOTE: It takes approximately 30 minutes to provision an Azure API Management instance.*

 ## Prerequisites

 Please make sure thet you successfully completed [Challenge 5](../challenge-5/solution.md) before continuing with this challenge.

-Please make sure you have one of those tools available: [Postman](https://www.postman.com/downloads/) or [insomnium](https://github.com/ArchGPT/insomnium)
+Please make sure you have one of those tools available: [Postman](https://www.postman.com/downloads/) or [insomnium](https://github.com/ArchGPT/insomnium) or [CURL](https://curl.se/docs/manpage.html) on your machine.

-### **Task 1: Change the AI container so it's accept the traffic from anywhere**
+### **Task 1: Change the AI container app so it can accept the traffic from anywhere**

 In the Azure Portal look for the Container App which is hosting an Ollama model.
 We have refered to it as `microhack-aiapp`.

 In the *Network* tab of the Container App, you need to look for `Ingress` configuration.

 You need to change the *Ingress Traffic* option from *Limited to Container App Enviroment* to *Accepting traffic from anywhere*.

 ![image](./img/challange6-ingress.png)

-Now the access to Ollama model can happen from any source.
+Now the access to Ollama working inside the container can happen from any source.

 ### **Task 2: Test the Ollama model responses.**